ii-v/delta-v/README.md

   1. `git clone https://github.com/ii-v/delta-v.git`
   2. `cd delta-v`
   3. `make`
-  4. Run the program with `./delta-v`
+  4. Run the program with `./delta-v [number of stages]`
   5. Optional: Install the program with `sudo make install` and uninstall with `sudo make uninstall`

 If this for some reason doesn't work for you, compile manually with `gcc -o delta-v delta-v.c -lm` and run with `./delta-v` The program has only been tested on Ubuntu 16.04, but should work on other systems.

 ## Usage
 When compiled, the program is very simple to use.
-Just run it, and answer the prompts.
+Run the program with `./delta-v [number of stages]` and follow the prompts.

 If you are unsure what any of the prompts mean, please consult Wikipedia or the KSP Wiki.